 Keeping Your Home Safe on Halloween

-by David Jayne Direct from the Designers’ Contributing Writer
+by Cheryl DeBartolo Direct from the Designers’ Contributing Writer

 Don’t Turn Your Yard into an Obstacle Course

 It’s tempting to fill your yard with lots of decorations for the fall holiday.
-While a graveyard or a scarecrow might be a fun attraction for trick-or-treaters, keeping a clear path will help your visitors avoid any unfortunate stumbles or falls.
-You can take steps to illuminate your walkway and entryway with path lights and exterior wall lights.
+While a graveyard or a scarecrow might be a fun attraction for trick-or-treaters, make sure you keep a clear pathway or walkway for visitors to get to your house.
+Illuminating your walkway with path lights will also make sure that your guests avoid any stumbles or falls.

 Forego the Use of Candles